Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/aws-iam-auth-to-rds-database.md

 > **Note:** The database user with `rds_iam` role granted cannot authenticate in the normal username/password way, you must use the IAM Database authentication instead.

 {:.note}
-> **Note:** Don't forget to provision the database with creating the database and granting enough permissions to the database user!
+> **Note:** Don't forget to provision the database with creating the database and granting enough permissions to the database user you've just created!
 You can check the docs at [Using a database](/gateway/latest/install/linux/debian/#using-a-database) in our Installation Options(/gateway/latest/install/)

 ## Getting started